SEServerExtender/EssentialsPlugin/README.md

 - DynamicConcealIncludeLargeGrids - When this is disabled, large grids and stations can not be concealed.
 This is the safest mode, as then only small ships get concealed.
 Once you enable this, large grids and stations without med bays can be concealed.
 This requires more checks and is a bit more intensive, but results in the biggest increase in UPS.
 - DynamicConcealIncludeMedBays - When this is disabled, large grids with medbays are not disabled.
 When enabled, large grids with med bays are concealed, but are revealed when a user logs in that can use that med bay.
 Please note that there is a very tiny chance that a spawn point won't be shown when a user logs in and a grid is concealed.
 All they need to do is hit "refresh" and it comes back.
 The chance of this happening is VERY small.
 (I've only ever seen it happen once)
 - DynamicShowMessages - When enabled, this shows when ships are concealed/revealed.
 Some people consider it a bit spammy, so you can turn it off if you don't like the messages.
+- DynamicTurretManagement - Enable / Disables turret management.
+This will allow the server to control the enabled state of turrets dynamically.
+- DynamicTurretTargetDistance - This is the distance turrets will scan in order to determine if there is an enemy.
+Obviously as you increase this option, so does the CPU usage, though that shouldn't effect things too badly.
+It's recommended to keep this value 2x the distance of the distance your turrets can shoot.
+For example most default turrets can fire at 800m, so setting it 1600m+ is best.
+(Default is 2000m)
+- DynamicTurretAllowExemption - Enable / Disable user exemptions.
+This allows users to exempt out of server controlled turrets.
+This isn't really recommended, but I added this option in case you want to allow users to opt out of server controlled turrets.
+They must add [ManualControl] to their turret name in order for that turret to be exempted from control.

 Waypoint System
 ---------------